-A totally random, fun-filled adventure story combining trolls, magic and some of the richest vocabulary I have seen in a long time.
+A random, fun-filled adventure combining trolls, magic and some of the richest vocabulary I have seen in a long time.

 This is a book that I would highly recommend.
-The intricacy of the plot certainly requires careful reader attention, but is delivered in an extremely clever way, which links several aspects of the story together seamlessly.
-The character building is wonderful, with lovely dynamics created between the most unlikely of individuals.
+The intricacy of the plot certainly requires careful reader attention but is delivered in an extremely clever way, which links several aspects of the story together seamlessly.
+The character building is terrific, with lovely dynamics created between the most unlikely of individuals.
 The ambitious word choices that P.G.
-Bell selected created some of the most vividly descriptive paragraphs I have read for some time and left me constantly thinking of the ways it could be introduced into a classroom.
+Bell selected, create some of the most vividly descriptive paragraphs I have read for some time and left me constantly thinking of the ways it could be introduced into a classroom.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.